-First, don’t expect performance to track price.
+First, don’t expect performance to track prices.
 A ten-fold price increase won’t get you ten times more stuff.

-A big part of the premium you pay for with a custom knife is time: the knife maker’s time to make a product by hand, versus a production knife that is mass produced by machines.
-Customs feature blades are entirely hand ground and hand finished.
+A big part of the premium you pay for with a custom knife is time: the knife maker’s time to make a product by hand, versus a production knife that is mass-produced by machines.
+Customs feature blades are entirely hand-ground and finished.
 They may come with more exotic materials, better fit and finish and created by a maker who has built a reliable reputation for excellent workmanship.
 A real collector’s piece!

-With mass production blades, you can get just about any steel you want in a blade, usually the price is an indication of the quality of the steel on offer.
-When you buy a custom knife, you aren’t paying for the blade steel alone, as handmade knives are more likely to feature high-end knife steels, as there isn’t an incentive for the maker to cut costs/corners.
+With mass production blades, you can get just about any steel you want in a blade, usually, the price is an indication of the quality of the steel on offer.
+When you buy a custom knife, you aren’t paying for the blade steel alone, as handmade knives are more likely to feature high-end knife steels, as there isn’t any incentive for the maker to cut costs/corners.

 Even if you opt for a high-end production knife, which can match some of the refinement of a custom, you still can’t get a knife made, just for you.
 With a custom knife, you get a handmade piece of functional art.
 Knife-makers go about crafting each knife differently, nearly from scratch, to a level that a production knife cannot attain.

 Attending knife shows is high on the list of both the new and experienced collectors in helping to size up options before ordering.

 “I think everyone who likes and collects custom knives should go to at least one knife show a year.
 It’s the way you get to meet all the makers, dealers and collectors.
 It’s also one of the ways you realize that this big, diverse group of people share your passion.
 It’s an incredibly nice group of people overall, and it’s always very fulfilling and fun to attend different shows.”Carlos Lopez – Collector